ngaretou/usfm_bible/README.md

 - Clone or download the repository.
 - Do as described above in your your IDE, except for the changes to the index.html file.
 - Change app name in pubspec.yaml.
+- Change app name for desktop
+  - macOS:
+    - in Xcode, open macos/Runner.xcodeproj
+    - in *Runner*, Target *Runner*, choose *Build Settings* across the top and change *Product Name* under *Packaging*.
+Do not use accents.
+  - Windows:
+    - TBD
 - (macOS Windows directions?)

 ### Be aware

 - Book Collection ID must follow C01, C02 pattern in your SAB project.
 - Footnote text is without formatting, just plain text stripped of USFM.
 The Tooltip widget only allows one style.  https://ubsicap.github.io/usfm/notes_basic/fnotes.html#fq etc.
+- For non web apps only
+  - The standalone apps (Windows macOS Android iOS) cache the database of verses parsed from the usfm files for quick reopening after first open.
+The web version does not support verse caching in a local database in the same way, but it does cache the usfm so subsequent openings of the web app are still much faster.
+Hopefully this will be improved in the future.
+    - If you change the collections and want to trigger on client machines a db rebuild for non web apps, just increase your build number in the appDef before building.

 ### Features